Minnesota Retirement Guide

 Per capita income and home prices

-Tax Burden: Minnesota's state and local tax burden is higher than the national average at 10.3% of income.
+Tax Burden: Minnesota's state and local tax burden is the 8th highest in the nation at 10.8% of income.

 Marginal Income Tax Rates.
-Minnesota's individual tax income is broken into three incomes; the highest begins at an income of $74,780.
+Minnesota's individual tax income tax has 4 brackets, the highest taxes income of $259,420 (couples) at a very high rate of 9.85%

 Social security exemption.
 Minnesota applies the state income tax to Social Security benefits that are taxable at the federal level.